HL7/uv-dx-pq/input/pagecontent/batch_anal.md

 </table>

 ### Description of Components
+**Diagnostic Report**: Contains all rest results as a group and captures conclusions

+**Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product

+**Medication**: Describes the batches that underwent stability testing

 **Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)

-**Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product
+**Observation Definition**: Each individual stability test and their acceptance criteria; also used to group tests

+**Observation**: The results of a specific test mentioned in the Observation Definition

+**Organization** (not illustrated above): The company/site that performed the testing or manufacturing

+**Plan Definition**: Describes the stability study protocol

 **Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)

-**Medication**: Describes the batches that underwent testing

-**Plan Definition**: Describes the test protocol

-**Activity Definition**: Contains the Observation Definition resources that establish the list of tests and their acceptance criteria

-**Observation Definition**: Each individual test and acceptance criteria; also test grouping

-**Observation**: The results of a specific test mentioned in the Observation Definition

-**Diagnostic Report**: Contains all rest results as a group and captures conclusions

 ### Examples
 **CTD section samples** (PDF):